ubsuny/CP1_PythonCpp/README.md

 ### Homework 5

 We include in this repository, the images used in the report, which will be uploaded shortly.
-The report has the problems in the homework and records how we attempted thos problems.
+The report has the problems in the homework, and details how we attempted those problems.

 We also include in this repository, the c++ codes used in this homework.